-Applied Dissertation Services 3 involves data collection/implementation, the applied dissertation (final report) and the final approval process.
+Applied Dissertation Service 3 (Final Report) involves data collection and implementation, the applied dissertation (i.e., final report), and the final-approval process.
 Content and format issues, as well as recommendations for further research, are highlighted.
 Dissemination of the dissertation and possible outlets for publication are covered.
-This seminar will culminate in the completion of the third corresponding benchmark, the applied dissertation (final report).
-Credits for this seminar will be assigned following approval of the applied dissertation (final report).
-Prerequisite/s: None
+This service will culminate in the completion of the third corresponding benchmark: the applied dissertation.
+Credits for this service will be assigned following approval of the applied dissertation.
+Prerequisite/s: ARC 8967

-ARC 9300 Advanced Research and Leadership Development - (3 Cr)
+ARC 9300 Research Evaluation and Development (3 Cr)

 Focuses on research design, implementation, and analysis and its place in leading educational change.
-The course requires a one-week face-to-face component at the annual Summer Conference with both national and international research leaders and members of the student's dissertation committees.
+The course requires a one week face-to-face component at the annual summer conference with both national and international research leaders and members of the student's dissertation committees.
 The course also includes both pre-and post-conference activities and assessment.
 Prerequisite/s: EDD 9200